Using Mailing Lists in the 2020s

 - You Can't Send Attachments to the Mailing List - Again, the list software expects plain text only.
 If you attempt to send an attachment, such as a photo or document, the list software will try to force the binary data into text.
 This will result in so many bizarre characters that the list software will reject the message.
 Messages with attachments cannot be "fixed" and re-sent to the list because the attachment has already been forced into text by the time the bounce message goes out.

 Rule of Thumb: The mailing list works very well and your posts should come back to you via the list within a few minutes.
-If it often takes longer*, your posts are probably being kicked out by the list software due to one or more of the factors described above, in which case it goes to a special folder to be discovered, then manually fixed and re-sent to the list as time permits.
-Sometimes it can take a while.
-There isn't always someone immediately available.
+If it often takes longer*, your posts are probably being kicked out by the list software due to one or more of the factors described above, in which case it goes to a special folder to be discovered, then manually fixed and re-sent to the list, if possible, as time permits.

 Avoiding These Issues: